Amid austerity, EU agrees to boost defense cooperation

 France, which has deployed 1,600 troops in Central African Republic to prevent worsening violence between Christian militias and largely Muslim Seleka rebels, has called for a permanent EU fund to be set up to finance military interventions like the French actions in Central African Republic and Mali.

-While some European governments have lent logistical support, the funding proposal has received scant sympathy from France’s EU allies, who say the bloc’s funds can only be used to finance EU military missions, not national ones.
+While some European governments have lent logistical support, the funding proposal has received scant sympathy so far from France’s EU allies, who said the bloc’s funds could only be used to finance EU military missions, not national ones.

+“I have received a lot of support from almost all European governments.
+And so financing must also follow this political support,” Hollande told reporters on his way in to the meeting.

 Aware his proposal stood little chance of success, Hollande did not raise the proposal directly, but told fellow EU leaders there was a need to look at financing for future missions, diplomats said.

-Under a change France secured in the communiqué, EU foreign policy chief Catherine Ashton will draw up a report on improving the system of financing EU overseas operations.
+Under a change France secured to the communiqué, EU foreign policy chief Catherine Ashton will draw up a report on improving the system of financing EU overseas operations.

-Hollande said other countries, notably Poland, had said they were willing to send soldiers to Central African Republic.
-Leaders would return to the issue on Friday, he said.

-“That should make it easier to get agreement tomorrow (Friday) to have the operation declared a European operation, opening the way to European financing,” he said.

 EU officials say the bloc could consider sending a future mission to Central African Republic, possibly a military training mission similar to the one it set up in Mali.